-We expect the majority of concerns will be resolved in this way (and will not recorded as a formal complaint).
-However, if the concern is not resolved during Stage 1 or Stage 2, the following formal procedure will be adhered to:
+We expect the majority of concerns will be resolved in this way (and will not be recorded as a formal complaint).
+However, if the concern is not resolved during Stage 1 or Stage 2, the complaint will move to stage 3.